Debugging R code

 • You do not need to source files.
 Evaluating code is enough.

-• Breakpoints work everywhere, including R6 methods.
+• Breakpoints work everywhere, including R6 methods and Shiny apps.

 • In packages, breakpoints do not activate automatically.
 In RStudio, you can run load_all() once and breakpoints update automatically thereafter.
 In Positron, you need to call load_all() again to activate new breakpoints.

-TipClassic R debugging
+NoteClassic R debugging

 Familiar R debugging workflows are well integrated in Positron.
 You can insert browser() directly in your code to pause execution at that point.
 Other useful functions include debug(fn) to step through every call to a function, or debugonce(fn) for a single call.